timescale/docs/use-timescale/troubleshoot-timescaledb.md

 This variable is set to the value of [`log_min_messages`][log_min_messages] by default, which typically is `WARNING`.
-If the value of [`log_min_messages`][log_min_messages] is changed in the configuration file, this value will be used instead for `timescaledb.bgw_log_level`.
+If the value of [`log_min_messages`][log_min_messages] is changed in the configuration file, it is used for `timescaledb.bgw_log_level` when starting the workers.

 ### Debug level 1